OpenSolo/OpenSolo/documentation/artoo/flash-custom-firmware.md

 This link is a copy of the "good" artoo.bin file I built from the artoo source.
 This may or may not work on your controller but it is worth a try if your builds keep failing to produce a good `artoo.bin`. (and yes it has my nyan cat startup screen ;) )
 Download "good" [artoo.bin](https://github.com/OpenSolo/documentation/raw/master/artoo/artoo.bin)

+#### Flash "good" copy of artoo.bin
+Now press and hold the power on button for at least 5 seconds. (exactly like normal)  The controller will still turn on, the screen will just be blank.
+You can verify that it's booting up by looking in the air vent on the rear - you should see a red and/or orange light.
+Wait ~30 seconds and the `SoloLink_xxx` WiFi should come up.
+Connect to it then follow the [instructions above](https://github.com/OpenSolo/documentation/blob/master/artoo/flash-custom-firmware.md#lets-start) like normal, using the artoo.bin file you downloaded.